 A career in social work or psychology begins with a degree.
 An undergraduate degree in psychology will likely include papers on behavior, neuroscience, memory and cognition.
 An undergraduate degree in social work will likely include papers on child protection, mental health in social practice, or psychology for human services.
 Psychology features as an element of a social work degree, but represents only one aspect of many.

 More pronounced differences between the two disciplines become apparent at graduate level.
-Those who are interested in social work pursue a Online MSW Program to attain more specialized, clinical knowledge for managing caseloads, understanding policy, and assisting clients.
-A MSW requires two years of coursework on average, along with practical training in the field.
+Those who are interested in social work pursue an Online MSW Program to attain more specialized, clinical knowledge for managing caseloads, understanding policy, and assisting clients.
+An MSW program requires two years of coursework on average, along with practical training in the field.
 A Master of Science in Psychology (MS) may take two to three years.
 In both cases, supervised fieldwork in a particular specialization is required.

 One of the major considerations that may affect your choice is the salary associated with each discipline.
 Because of the differences in educational requirements, training and job descriptions, salaries vary between the two fields, with psychologists tending to earn a higher average.
 That being said, the specialty training held by a social worker will also influence their salary.
 Social worker administrators can earn in excess of $100,000.